vvmspace/mon/README.md

-# URL Monitoring with SMS Notifications
+# URL Monitoring script with SMS Notifications

+smsc.ru is first sms provider of this script.
+Send pull requests with other sms providers and messages.

 ## Installation